Georgian secularism

 The Tbilisi Alexander Nevsky Orthodox Cathedral was demolished in 1930 to make way for the House of Government of the Georgian SSR.

-Secularism in Georgia was most popular in the 20th century when the country was part of the Soviet Union.
-In the 21st century, secular and non-religious currents have seen a precipitous decline due to the rising number of people practicing the Georgian Orthodox Church.
+Georgian secularism (ქართული სეკულარიზმი) refers to secularism in Georgia being most popular in the 20th century when the country was part of the Soviet Union.
+In the 21st century, secular and non-religious currents have seen a precipitous decline due to the rising number of people adhering to the Georgian Orthodox Church (GOC).
 Article 9 of the current Constitution of Georgia provides for complete freedom of belief and religion.
 It also recognizes the "special role ... in the history of Georgia" of the Georgian Orthodox Church, but stipulates that the GOC shall be independent of the state.
 A special Concordat (legal agreement) between the Georgian state and the GOC was ratified in 2002, giving the GOC a special legal status and rights not given to other religious groups—including legal immunity for the Georgian Orthodox Patriarch, exemption from military service for GOC clergy, and a consultative role in education and other aspects of the government.

 Sex and childbearing out of wedlock

-According to a 2015 statistically sampled opinion research, 37% of the Georgian population thought that childbearing by women outside of wedlock (a sin for most traditional faiths in Georgia) was sometimes or always justified.
+According to a 2015 opinion survey, 37% of the Georgian population thought that childbearing by women outside of wedlock (a sin for most traditional faiths in Georgia) was sometimes or always justified.
 Georgian public opinion on the matter of pre-marital sex (also a sin for traditional faiths in Georgia), showed different levels of tolerance for women and men: 23% of the public thought that female pre-marital sex was sometimes or always justified, but a higher 55% thought the same about male pre-marital sex.